yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 * add/update definition of builds (code review by devtools),

-* automate generation of jobs (based on the state of git projects, ...).
+* automate generation of jobs (based on the state of git repositories, ...).

 ---
 # Continuous Delivery of jobs
 How are jobs updated ?

-We need a **job** to create *jobs* based on what is in the head of that project.
+We need a **job** to create *jobs* based on what is in the head of that repository.

 --